timoklimmer/ambre/README.md

 You are likely not interested in rules with low confidences anyway.
 So filtering them out will reduce data that needs to be processed and hence speed up things.

+Besides, it is always a good idea not to pass irrelevant data to ambre.
+You are probably not interested in data coming from technical fields such as "created_at", "is_deleted" etc. Removing/not passing such data will improve ambre's performance.

+In some cases you may also be able to group individual items to aggregated items.
+Aggregated items mean less items, and the less items you have, the faster is ambre because it needs to deal with less data then.

 ## Disclaimer
 As always - feel free to use but don't blame me if things go wrong.